hmenet/TALE/README.md

 + add warning if reading non binary tree or unrooted
 + output additional recphylo
 + possibility for null transfer rate
-+ what happen if rooted gene tree
 + output file names
 + save amalgamation
 + more verbose
 + commenting and renaming pass (for upper/intermediate/lower vocab)
 + 3 level: P transfer in E computation
 + option for matching leaves name (search for the species leaf name in the beggining of the gene leaves)
-+ 3 level : possibility for the intermediate tree to try different roots
 + 3 level : possibility to store upper rec to not reconcile it twice if same

 # Some included examples :